websanco/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-fragments/saving-a-fragment-composition.md

 # Saving a Fragment Composition

 You can save customized Fragment compositions (Section or Row layout Fragments) as new Fragments, so you can reuse them in your other Fragment-based pages.
-For example, you may want to save a [Grid Fragment](../../creating-pages/building-and-managing-content-pages/configuring-elements-on-content-pages.md#configuring-the-grid-fragment) composition with a different number of modules per row or a custom grid padding options.
+For example, you may want to save a [Grid Fragment](../../creating-pages/building-and-managing-content-pages/configuring-elements-on-content-pages.md#configuring-the-grid-fragment) composition with a different number of modules per row or custom grid padding options.

 To save the Fragment composition,